mediachain/mediachain/rfc/mediachain-rfc-3.md

 TODO: Documenting gRPC ingestion feed API.

-## Search Endpoints
+## Search Subsystem and Endpoints

-The `Search` system is exposed to end-users via a REST/JSON API.
-The address of the REST API will be communicated to end-users via the
-Mediachain Core.
-This API allows users to input a query or media ID, and receive a ranked list of most semantically-relevant media IDs.
+The `Search` subsystem allows users to input a textual query or `media identifier`, and receive back a ranked list of most semantically-relevant media IDs.

 #### Endpoint: `/search`